raspberrypilearning/comic-character/en/step_7.md

 **Debug step:**
 + Ensure you have left spaces between your attributes where you have multiple attributes in an element.

 Good Job!
-You've successfully added the toggle slider to your webpage, you will need to give it some functionality.
+You've successfully added the toggle slider to your web page, you will need to give it some functionality.

 ### Create an event handler for your toggle